brego/minimal-rf-bbs/README.md

-# minimal-rf-bbs
+# Minimal userstyle for RF BBS

-Minimal userstyle for RF BBS
+Attempt at minimal, light userstyle for RF's new BBS.